RafanHRayan/rss-learn/references/hints.md

 **Warning hints** highlight mild warnings.
 Here are the different types of informatory hints...

 {% hint style="warning" icon="circle-exclamation" %}
-This is a **warning** hint.
+This is an **warning** hint.
 It is used to convey a piece of information that is important to the understanding of a concept.
 {% endhint %}

 {% hint style="warning" icon="trowel-bricks" %}